-|discussing litigation or prospective litigation by or against the association;|
+- discussing litigation or prospective litigation by or against the association

-|reviewing information that is confidential or should not be generally known, such as delinquent dues;|
+- reviewing information that is confidential or should not be generally known, such as delinquent dues

-|conferring about contracts or real property purchases;|
+- conferring about contracts or real property purchases

-|reviewing association employees or personnel issues; or|
+- reviewing association employees or personnel issues, or

-|handling disciplinary matters or rules violations by members.|
+- handling disciplinary matters or rules violations by members.

 A better question is how closed meetings are impacted by language in association governing documents.
 For instance, the declaration or bylaws may restrict when a board can go into closed session to certain circumstances.
 Occasionally, association governing documents will provide that “all board meetings shall be open to association members.”
 Generally, such language is too broad in that there are legitimate reasons for a board meeting in closed session.

 Associations sometimes attempt to avoid in-person meetings by transacting business through telephone or e-mail.
 Beware.
-There are statutes dealing with telephonic meetings.
+There are statutes dealing with telephonic or virtual meetings.
 However, decisions made online or by e-mail are usually not official actions and must be ratified at a later meeting.